German language in the United States: German as the official U.S. language myth

 An urban legend, sometimes called the Muhlenberg legend after Frederick Muhlenberg, states that English only narrowly defeated German as the U.S. official language.
 In reality, the proposal involved a requirement that government documents be translated into German.
-The United States has no statutory official language; English has been used on a de facto basis, owing to its status as the country's predominant language.
+While English has historically been the de facto predominant language in the United States, on March 1, 2025, President Trump signed Executive Order 14224, formally designating English as the official language of the United States.
+This executive action provides English with a legal basis at the federal level, shifting its status from a customary practice to an officially declared national language.

 In Pennsylvania, which had a large German-American population, German was long permitted as a language of instruction in public schools.
 State documents were available in German until 1950.
 As a result of widespread anti-German sentiment during World War I, German fluency decreased from one generation of Pennsylvanians to the next, and today only a small fraction of its residents of German descent are fluent in the German language.

 Texas had a large German population from the mid-1840s onward due to the Adelsverein.
 After Texas was granted statehood in 1845, it required that all laws be officially translated into German.
 This remained in force until 1917, when the United States entered the First World War.